sendbird/sendbird-chat-sdk-dotnet/README.md

 ### For further reference

 Find out more about Sendbird Chat for .NET on [Chat SDK for .NET doc](https://sendbird.com/docs/chat/v3/dotnet/getting-started/chat-sdk-setup).
+If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).

 <br />